stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 Attribute | Description
 :----- | :-----
-Directory | The directory to which the account will be added.<br>**Note:** The account cannot be moved to a different directory after it has been created. |
+Directory | The directory to which the account will be added.
 Username | The login name of the account for applications using username instead of email.
 The value must be unique within its parent directory.|
-First Name | The account owner first name. |
+First Name | The account owner first name.
-Middle Name | The account owner middle name. |
+Middle Name | The account owner middle name.
-Last Name | The account owner last name. |
+Last Name | The account owner last name.
-First Name | The account owner first name. |
+First Name | The account owner first name.
 Email | The account owner email address.
 This is can be used by applications, such as the Stormpath Admin Console, that use an email address for logging in.
-The value must be unique within its parent directory. |
+The value must be unique within its parent directory.
 Status | The status is set to Enabled by default.
-It is only set to Disabled if you want to deny access to the account to Stormpath-connected applications. |
+It is only set to Disabled if you want to deny access to the account to Stormpath-connected applications.
 Password | The credentials used by an account during a login attempt.
-The specified value must adhere to the password policies set for the parent directory.|
+The specified value must adhere to the password policies set for the parent directory.

+{% docs note %}
+The account cannot be moved to a different directory after it has been created.
+{% enddocs %}

 For accounts, you can: